-Monica SchofieldMonica Schofield has over thirty years’ experience of innovation management in industry large and small in Sweden, the UK and Germany.
+Monica Schofield has over 30 years’ experience of innovation management in industry large and small in Sweden, the UK and Germany.
 Aside from her industrial career in robotics, she is the co-founder of a robotic sensing company, founding editor of the International Journal of Medical Robotics and Computer Assisted Surgery, and has been a board member representing a major investor in an advanced software company.
 Since 1993 she has been an expert advisor in various capacities to the European Commission on matters relating to research and innovation policy.
 She has been delivering workshops and acting as a consultant on research and innovation management across Europe since 1995.
-Monica has a degree in engineering science from the University of Durham, is a Chartered Engineer and Fellow of the Institution of Engineering and Technology.
+Monica has a degree in engineering science from the University of Durham, is a Chartered Engineer and is a Fellow of the Institution of Engineering and Technology.

 Monica Schofield, CEng FIET

 Dr Margarete Remmert-Rieper joined Tutech in 2006 as a Senior Consultant for EU-funded projects.
 She also heads up the business development activities on research and innovation-related training programmes.
 She has coordinated a number of regionally and EU-funded projects aimed at strengthening SMEs in their innovation management competencies.
 She has also coordinated projects aimed at helping early career researchers gain complementary skills in research management and entrepreneurship, including the Lifelong Learning Erasmus Knowledge Alliance for the Training of Entrepreneurs (HEKATE).
 In addition, she is an innovation management consultant.
 Her consultancy assignments have included supporting the City Administrations of Hamburg and Copenhagen on Smart City projects relating to sustainable urban solutions.